 4. Take care of physical needs

 Sometimes, screaming or crying is the only way the dementia brain knows how to ask for help.
-If it seems like there could be a physical cause for their distress, take care of it right away.
+If it seems there could be a physical cause of their distress, address it right away.

-That could mean giving them a pain reliever (that’s been approved by the doctor), taking them to the bathroom, fixing something that’s causing pain or discomfort, or getting them a snack or drink of water.
+That could mean giving them a pain reliever (approved by the doctor), taking them to the bathroom, fixing something that’s causing pain or discomfort, or getting them a snack or a drink of water.

 Or it could mean changing something in their environment, like turning down loud music, turning off the TV, moving away from bustle or activity, or covering up mirrors or clutter.